-Characteristic London US Industry groups The AIC's (Association of Investment Companies) mission is to help its members add value for Shareholders The ICI (Investment Company Institute) is an industry group representing Managers which is sometimes at odds with shareholders' interests Industry groups' position on Corporate Governance The AIC has a detailed Corporate Governance Guide for Investment Companies The ICI has no published policy with respect to corporate governance other than to support the NYSE Corporate Governance Report Relationships between Board, Manager and Shareholders Industry is disciplined; responsibilities are clearly defined The rules are opaque; boundaries are blurred 'Rules of Engagement' Directors act as fiduciaries The rule seems to be tilted more towards a 'buyer beware' approach CEFs' interaction with Shareholders Boards and Managers regularly visit major Shareholders Managers and Boards rarely visit major shareholders or allow major shareholders to meet with them CEFs' approach to Shareholder meetings London is significantly more shareholder-focused.
+Characteristic London US The ICI (Investment Company Institute) is an industry group representing Managers which is sometimes at odds with shareholders' interests Industry groups The AIC's (Association of Investment Companies) mission is to help its members add value for Shareholders Industry groups' position on Corporate Governance The AIC has a detailed Corporate Governance Guide for Investment Companies The ICI has no published policy with respect to corporate governance other than to support the NYSE Corporate Governance Report Relationships between Board, Manager and Shareholders Industry is disciplined; responsibilities are clearly defined The rules are opaque; boundaries are blurred 'Rules of Engagement' Directors act as fiduciaries The rule seems to be tilted more towards a 'buyer beware' approach CEFs' interaction with Shareholders Boards and Managers regularly visit major Shareholders Managers and Boards rarely visit major shareholders or allow major shareholders to meet with them CEFs' approach to Shareholder meetings London is significantly more shareholder-focused.
 Boards and Managers listen to Shareholders The rules are opaque and what we undertake is far higher risk.
-There are conflicts galore and lawyers rule the roost The ability to vote 'against' Shareholders can vote directly against a Director's candidacy In most instances shareholders cannot vote against a Director, only 'for' or 'abstain' Potential for dilution of shares Pre-emptive rights protect Shareholders from dilutive issues There is little or no Shareholder protection against dilutive share issuance Directors' ability to make binding commitments Directors can enshrine whatever they want into the prospectus in terms of future commitments It is almost impossible for Directors to promise to undertake anything in the future Commitment to discount control measures There is a growing commitment to discount control measures Discount control measures are adopted as a last resort and are often discontinued as a result Directors' fiduciary duty Directors have a fiduciary duty to protect shareholders Directors' fiduciary duty is to the investment company itself Capital gains distributions There is no requirement to distribute gains; thus there is no conflict regarding distributions and fees The Manager faces a conflict between taking profits and thus making 'distributions' as a result of the capital gains tax rules.
-Obviously distributions reduce fees Legal fees as an Institutional shareholder working with CEF Boards City of London's spending on legal advice is negligible Significant amount spent on legal advice
+There are conflicts galore and lawyers rule the roost The ability to vote 'against' Shareholders can vote directly against a Director's candidacy Where the plurality standard is in place, shareholders cannot vote against a Director, only 'for' or 'abstain' Potential for dilution of shares Pre-emptive rights protect Shareholders from dilutive issues There is little or no Shareholder protection against dilutive share issuance Directors' ability to make binding commitments Directors can enshrine whatever they want into the prospectus in terms of future commitments It is almost impossible for Directors to promise to undertake anything in the future Commitment to discount control measures There is a growing commitment to discount control measures Discount control measures are adopted as a last resort and are often discontinued as a result Directors' fiduciary duty Directors have a fiduciary duty to protect shareholders Directors' fiduciary duty is to the investment company itself Capital gains distributions There is no requirement to distribute gains; thus there is no conflict regarding distributions and fees The Manager faces a conflict between taking profits and thus making 'distributions' as a result of the capital gains tax rules.
+Obviously distributions reduce fees Legal fees as an Institutional shareholder working with CEF Boards City of London's need for legal advice is negligible Significant focus on legal issues